SwissDataScienceCenter/renku/docs/how-to-guides/external_storage/mount-external-storage.rst

 ~~~~~~~~~~~~~

 If you are familiar with `Rclone <https://rclone.org/>`_, you can switch to
-the Advanced mode on the top of the modal and copy/paste from any Rclone
+the "Advanced mode" and copy/paste from any Rclone configuration file.
-configuration file.

-Mind that we require a few additional information that cannot be inferred from
+Mind that we require some additional information that cannot be inferred from
 the configuration file, such as the storage name, the access mode, and the mount
 point for the sessions.

 Step-by-step mode
 ~~~~~~~~~~~~~~~~~